FAQ about Lafene

 The doctors are just as “real” as any doctor a student would see in a private practice or in a hospital.
 All of the Lafene doctors graduated from accredited medical schools and are licensed to practice medicine.

 The doctors, as well as nurses and professional staff, continue to maintain their licensure through required education.
 For the past forty years, Lafene Health Center has been fully accredited by a nationally recognized healthcare accrediting organization.
 You can view the individual doctor’s credentials.

-The doctors at Lafene have full patient schedules, which prevents them from interrupting patient care to take phone calls.
+The healthcare providers at Lafene Health Center have full patient schedules, which prevents them from interrupting patient care to take phone calls.
 Each patient who has a scheduled appointment deserves the full time and attention of the doctor.
 If you want to speak to a provider, the receptionist will take a message with a phone number where you can be reached.
 That message and your chart will be taken to a nurse.
 Then, the nurse and/or a doctor will return your call.

 To receive a doctor's note, a student has to have been seen at Lafene Health Center.
 Blanket excuses will not be given to students who claim to be sick or injured but haven't been seen at Lafene.
 During their appointment, the student can request a doctor's note.
 A verification form will be completed and signed by a member of the medical or nursing staff and given to the student.
 This form states the time and date of the appointment, as well as the doctor seen.